ordina-jworks/ordina-jworks.github.io/_posts/2017-12-18-Meeseeks-Box-DIY-Guide.md

 The code above is a simple snippet used to make a call with no contents to the remote server.
 When the URL is called via the POST method a meeseeks is created.
 When the URL is called via the DELETE method the currently active meeseekses are destroyed (for testing).
+You can edit this to perform any action you like.

 <br/>
-A video showing the meeseeks demo in action:
+A video showing a fully operational meeseeks box:
 <video class="image-fit" width="100%" controls>
   <source src="/img/meeseeks/video.mp4" type="video/mp4">
 </video>